 USB 2.0 vs. 3.0: Speed and More

 As we already covered, data transfer rates are a key differentiator between these two generations.
-But speed isn't the only thing that separates these technologies.
+Now we'll look at the USB 2.0 and USB 3.0 speed.
 They also differ in design and a few other ways.

 - Speed -- USB 2.0 offers a transfer rate of about 480 Mbps, whereas USB 3.0 offers a transfer rate of about 4,800 Mbps which is equal to about 5 GB.
 This super-fast transfer speed of USB 3.0 can be especially useful when backing up or transferring large amounts of data, such as an external hard drive.
 (It should be noted that these are the maximum speeds reflecting 'perfect' conditions, actual speeds will be lower.)